oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | :--- | :--- | :--- | :--- |
 | jadn-v1.0-wd01 | 2019-03-01 | David Kemp | Initial working draft |

-# Appendix C. JADN Schema
+# Appendix C. JADN Meta-schema

+A meta-schema is a schema against which other schemas can be validated.
+The JADN meta-schema validates itself and other JADN schemas.

 **Type Definitions**